FBrockmeyer/dwdaccess/README.md

 availability of weather data in Germany.
 A few initial efforts are shown below.

-Note.
-This site is not intended to share my code - mostly written in *python*, *mySQL*, and *R* - to operate my weather station, and to save my data on a self-hosted server.
+<tt>Note</tt>.
+This site is not intended to share my code - mostly
+written in *python*, *mySQL*, and *R* - to operate my weather station, and to save my data on a self-hosted server.
 At least for the moment.

 ## Data

-As of September 22, 2023, the weather and climate data for Germany can be found at the [open data server](https://opendata.dwd.de/climate_environment/CDC/) provided by [“Deutscher Wetterdienst”](https://www.dwd.de/EN/Home/home_node.html), commonly abbreviated as “*DWD*”.
+As of September 23, 2023, the weather and climate data for Germany can be found at the [open data server](https://opendata.dwd.de/climate_environment/CDC/) provided by [“Deutscher Wetterdienst”](https://www.dwd.de/EN/Home/home_node.html), commonly abbreviated as *DWD*.

 To access relevant data conveniently, we wrapped simple functions in a tiny package called `{dwdaccess}`.
 The usage will be demonstrated by telling a little story originated from a trivial conversation I had with a friend at a lake on a hot summer day in August 2023.

-Note.
-There exist other *R* packages to handle data from DWD like [“rdwd”](https://bookdown.org/brry/rdwd/).
+<tt>Note</tt>.
+There exist other *R* packages to handle data from DWD
+like [“rdwd”](https://bookdown.org/brry/rdwd/).
 Those are beyond the scope of this project.

 ## Installation